2024 Seattle Film Critics Society Awards

 The 9th Seattle Film Critics Society Awards recognized the best in film of 2024.
 The winners were announced on December 16, 2024.

 The nominations were announced on December 6, 2024.
-Denis Villeneuve's epic science fiction sequel Dune: Part Two and George Miller's post-apocalyptic prequel Furiosa: A Mad Max Saga led the nominations with ten apiece, followed by Brady Corbet's The Brutalist with nine.
-For the second year in a row, the SFCS awarded Best Picture to a film directed by a woman, that being Coralie Fargeat's The Substance.
+Denis Villeneuve's epic science fiction sequel Dune: Part Two and George Miller's post-apocalyptic prequel Furiosa: A Mad Max Saga led the nominations with ten each, followed by Brady Corbet's The Brutalist with nine.
+For the second consecutive year, the SFCS awarded Best Picture to a film directed by a woman (that being Coralie Fargeat's The Substance).
 (Note: "For the second year in a row, we chose a film directed by a woman, the visually audacious, yet heartbreaking Cannes sensation The Substance, as Best Picture," noted SFCS President Kathy Fennessy.
 "It's also the first time body horror has taken the top spot, while the rest of our winners spanned genres and cultures, from a blockbuster American musical to a devastating Palestinian-Israeli documentary.")

 The Seattle Film Critics Society previously announced the nominations for "Achievement in Pacific Northwest Filmmaking" on November 1; the nominees were all screened at SIFF Film Center from December 6 to 8.
 Additionally, the SFCS recognized two local filmmakers, Megan Leonard and Carlos A.F.
 Lopez, with a "Special Citation" for their "outstanding work".